 Workforce Development: Courses, programs, and services designed to meet the workplace training needs of both individuals and organizations with an emphasis on skill building and improved productivity.

 Community Education: Courses, trips, tours, special events, and experiences designed for the personal enrichment of the lives of learners of all ages and to promote lifelong learning.

-Student Services: Services designed to meet the needs of a diverse student population that include counseling and student support, admissions, registration and records, assessment, financial aid, career services, co-curricular activities, intercollegiate athletics and assistance for those students with physical and learning disabilities.
+Student Services: Services designed to meet the needs of a diverse student population that include counseling, advising, transfer planning, admissions, registration and records, assessment, financial aid, career development, student life programming, intercollegiate athletics and assistance for those students with disabilities.

-Instructional Support: Services designed to facilitate and provide support to the instructional process, including alternative delivery systems such as self-paced open entry courses, online courses and wireless communications; the use of computer technology; the library; the Center for Teaching, Learning and Technology; and media and learning laboratories.
+Instructional Support: Services designed to facilitate and provide support to the instructional process, including alternative delivery systems such as self-paced open entry courses, online courses; the use of computer technology; the libraries; the Center for Teaching, Learning and Technology; and media and learning laboratories.

 Administrative Support: Organizational support that provides services for staff selection and development, financial services, facilities, operational management, technology advancements and training, research, planning, marketing and communications.

 Community Support: Service to communities, organizations, and businesses may be provided by the college to meet local needs.
 These combined efforts may include programming in the community, workforce development, and partnership activities which will improve the quality of life.